 Our aim is to understand how the early development of the pharyngeal arches is organised and additionally how these become remodelled during development to yield the mature anatomical organisation.
 Comprehending the development of the pharynx is an important goal in itself, particularly as this is a much understudied region, but it is also significant as it will inform us of the aetiological basis of defects that affect this region of the body.
 Such defects include DiGeorge syndrome and the presence of branchial cleft and pouch anomalies.
 Finally, another pervasive influence of the organisation of the pharynx is its evolutionary history and many of the events directing the development of the pharynx only make sense when seen in the light of evolution.

-I also have an MRC DTP PhD studentship available: 'Investigating the developmental basis for unique wound healing properties of facial skin' (project 16.1, Theme 1).
-Applications for the MRC DTP studentships have closed - this project is only available to those who secure a place in the 2019 MRC DTP student cohort.
+I have an MRC DTP PhD studentship available: 'Investigating the developmental basis for unique wound healing properties of facial skin' (project 16.1, Theme 1).
+Applications for the 2019 cohort of MRC DTP studentships have closed - this project is only available to those who have already secured a place in the 2019 MRC DTP student cohort.
 Follow the link for details of the MRC DTP project.